kubernetes/community/contributors/guide/issue-triage.md

 - **priority/backlog**: There appears to be general agreement that this would be good to have, but we may not have anyone available to work on it right now or in the immediate future.
-Community contributions would be most welcome in the mean time (although it might take a while to get them reviewed if reviewers are fully occupied with higher priority issues, for example immediately before a release).
+Community contributions would be most welcome in the meantime (although it might take a while to get them reviewed if reviewers are fully occupied with higher priority issues, for example immediately before a release).

 - **priority/awaiting-more-evidence**: Possibly useful, but not yet enough support to actually get it done.
 These are mostly place-holders for potentially